Hiring an Effective Director of Customer Experience

 - Voice of the Customer

 By mapping the role against these areas and being clear on which take priority you dramatically improve your chances of hiring a CX Director who can deliver measurable results and a clear return on investment.
-In some cases, it may be worth considering whether your goals are better served by appointing a Chief Customer Officer, with a broader remit across brand, marketing, and commercial performance.
+In some cases, it may be worth considering whether your goals are better served by appointing a Chief Customer Officer, Chief Commercial Officer, or even a Chief Marketing Officer, with a broader remit across brand, marketing, and commercial performance.

 Learn more and speak with a Customer Experience Executive Search Consultant